Are you wondering how to get a pardon in Ontario?

 - Applications with indictment offenses are processed within 12 months of application acceptance.

-How Much Does It Cost To Apply For A Record Suspension?
+How Much Does It Cost To Apply For A Record Suspension In Ontario?

 It costs $631 to file a Record Suspension in Ontario, Canada.
 But that’s just the application cost.
 A person filing a pardon has to bear several other expenses, including but not limited to criminal records, local police records and checks, court documents and immigration records.